timofeysie/acknowledge/notes/Core Java.md

 - 0.0 <= Math.random() < 1.0

 #Operators#
+- remainder operator (modulus, modula) 10 % 3 is 1 because 10 divided by 3 leaves a remainder of 1.

 Consider the following code snippet:
     arrayOfInts[j] > arrayOfInts[j+1]
 Question: What operators does the code contain?